mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part_2.md

 ## The evidence generation
-The quote generation process begins by retrieving the report from the enclave.
+The evidence generation process begins by retrieving the necessary information from the enclave.
 For that purpose, OpenEnclave SDK has an enclave **implementation** that's dedicated.
-Indeed, the function `oe_get_report` creates a report to be used in atte station (and specifically for our case, remote attestation).
+Indeed, the function `oe_get_report` creates a report to be used in attestation.
 This call must be done **inside** the enclave as it is specific to the platform (and each enclave in that sense).

-However, to generate the quote, we must do so from the host.
-Because in the quote, we also have to add to add information specific to the platform, and hence to generate the generate, the host contacts the quoting enclave with the freshly sent report from the enclave.

-When the quote is generate, it must then be sent to the user for verification.
-This is achieved through the web server done previously on part 1.
+But this can also be done through the generation of evidence through `oe_get_evidence`

 ### Adding `ecall`s for the remote attestation
 We will be adding two different examples, the first one, will be regarding extracting the report inside the enclave and will be represented by the `get_report` ecall.